BrianTheSimmons/sdi-z-prefix-crud-app/README.md

 CREATE DATABASE inventory_management;

+You are now free to back out of the DB and back to your terminal, or run a new terminal in VS Code.

+CD into the client directory and run 'npm install'

+CD into the api-server directory and run 'npm install'

-From here, you should be able to run 'npm start' while inside of the api_server directory to populate the database with the appropriate tables and seed data (NOTE: The seed users do not have hashed passwords, and thus will not be able to login), as well as start the server!
+From here, you should be able to run 'npm start' while inside of the api_server directory to populate the database with the appropriate tables and seed data (NOTE: The seed users do not have hashed passwords, and thus will not be able to login.
+They are simply there to ensure the data is being passed into the DB and the appropriate tables are created), as well as start the server!
 If not, make sure you ran all of the commands as outlined above and try again.
 If issues still persist, god speed.

 After the above has been accomplished, CD into the 'client' directory and run 'npm start'